Verified identity decentralized with blockchain technology.

 Public identifier for the authenticating authority, hashed identity data, and a flag indicating the data is still valid

 New account creation can be simplified by providing verified identity data with the Civic app.
 While this service may sound similar to Facebook Login, Civic’s Secure Private Sign-up (SPS) and Secure Private Login (SPL) offers both privacy of data transactions and greater trust in user identity.
-By utilizing SPS, you can rest assured that new accounts are created by the true owner of the identity data.
+With SPS, new accounts are created by the true owner of the identity data.
 Civic’s SPL enables you to allow your users to log in to your web and mobile apps without a username or password.
-SPL provides a better user experience and multi-factor authentication without weak passwords, password reset vulnerabilities, and the hassle of legacy two-factor authentication.
+SPL provides a better user experience and multi-factor authentication without weak passwords, password reset vulnerabilities, or the hassle of legacy two-factor authentication.

 Civic uses the public blockchain.
 This means that Identity Requesters do not have to invest a large amount of money to set up the technology infrastructure to support the Civic Secure Identity Platform solution.